icecap360/Pacemaker/README.md

 ![](GIFs/DOO.gif)

-### Technologies used

-* Simulink to develop the embbeded pacemaker software.
-Specifically simulink stateflows, the FRDM-K64 toolbox, subsystems, submodels and datstores.
-* Python for the user interface
-* FRDM-K64 microcontroller
-* HeartView testing suite
-*

 ### Rate Adaptivity

 Similar to a real heart, physical motion can be detected by the accelerometer and the heart rate is increased appropiately.